 Location of Security Deposit

-All security deposits must be put in a Maryland bank or savings institution account bearing interest and used exclusively for security deposits within 30 days after the park owner receives it.
-The security deposit is safe from attachment by creditors and is binding on any successors to the original owner who received it.
+A park owner must deposit all security deposits in a Maryland bank or savings institution account bearing interest and used exclusively for security deposits within 30 days of receipt.
+The security deposit is safe from attachment by creditors and is binding on any successors.
 Read the Law: MD Code, Real Prop. § 8A-1001

 Returning the Security Deposit; Interest

 For any security deposit of $50 or more, the park owner must return the security deposit within 45 days after end of the tenancy.

 For terms starting before Jan.
 1, 2015: The park owner must return the security deposit with three percent simple interest per year, accruing at six-month intervals, less any damages rightfully withheld.